 Author Ingri and Edgar D’Aulaires

-This one is a classic in print since 1967.
+D’Aulaires’ book of Greek Myths is a classic in print since 1967.
 When we were growing up, my youngest brother was obsessed with Greek mythology.
 He spent hours reading in his room.
 This was his favorite book, a copy of which he still keeps.
 I have to admit that the drawings are works of art.
 Obviously, it includes the major Greek myths, but minor ones too.
 My brother is reading it again with his daughter and, according to him, re-living all the fun.
 Yes, my brother is a nerd.
 The latest edition includes new pictures and photos of the authors.

-Athena the Brain (Goddess Girls Book 1)
+Athena the Brain (Goddess Girls Books 1-4)

 Author Joan Holub and Suzanne Williams

-A friend of mine’s daughter recommended this book.
+A friend of mine’s daughter recommended Athena the Brain.
 Her favorite Greek god is actually a goddess: Athena.
 According to her, the stories resemble her group of friends and their perils at school.
 She could tell me which of her friends was exactly like Artemis, Poseidon, Aphrodite, Persephone, Pandora, and Medusa!
 Though the book is one of the best contemporary Greek mythology books for kids, it does tell the original stories.
 The pictures and drawings are pretty cool too.
 The one thing I disagree with my niece is that it’s not a book for girls.
 Boys will enjoy it for sure!

 Best Travel Books on Greece